Find out about our experiences first…

 As we were enjoying the ambience, who should walk in… the father and son who we saw at the afternoon tea!
 It started off fine, but after I came back from the restrooms I was shocked…

-I couldn’t see Max.
+I couldn’t see Paul.
 As I was closely approaching our table, next to my seat I saw the little boy face planting the window!
 He then climbed all over my seat.

 He had gone over to the father and complained about his raucous kid.
-Then as Max was walking back, the father followed and grabbed his child, scolding him!
+Then as Paul was walking back, the father followed and grabbed his child, scolding him!